FINANCIAL AID RATE72%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Hennepin Technical College.
+The list of schools below have been selected by researching which schools offer similar programs to Hennepin Technical College.

-- Anoka - Ramsey Community College in Coon Rapids, MN (6 miles away)
+- Anoka - Ramsey Community College in Anoka, MN (6 miles away)

-- Anoka Technical College in Anoka, MN (10 miles away)
+- Anoka Technical College in Minneapolis, MN (10 miles away)

 - Minneapolis Community and Technical College in Minneapolis, MN (10 miles away)

-- Saint Paul College - A Community and Technical College in Saint Paul, MN (17 miles away)
+- Saint Paul College - A Community and Technical College in St. Cloud, MN (17 miles away)

-- Century College in White Bear Lake, MN (20 miles away)
+- Century College in Saint Paul, MN (20 miles away)